MCP HubMCP Hub

 Using uvx

-No specific installation is needed to run mcp-server-qdrant with uvx.
+No specific installation needed to directly run mcp-server-qdrant with uvx:

 QDRANT_URL="http://localhost:6333" \